 - Help plant crops like cucumbers, tomatoes, carrot, cabbage and more

 - Demonstrate green house farming management and help increase output

 - Learn organic methods used by Kenyan small farmers to ensure healthy and safe foods

-Agronomists or volunteers studying or training in the fields of agricultural management are needed for our farming community in projects for sustainable Agriculture Development.
-Participants who join volunteer program in agriculture help local farming communities to achieve sustainable development goals.
+Agronomists or volunteers studying or training in the fields of agricultural management are needed for our farming community projects for sustainable Agriculture Development.
+Participants who join the Kenya volunteer program in agriculture help local farming communities to achieve sustainable development goals.